As always, with a new year comes new trends in the world of retail and ecommerce.

 87.7 million adults in the U.S. own a smart speaker — which equates to an adoption rate of over one-third of consumers.

-So, with smart speakers already such a commodity for so many consumers, how will the trend progress next year?
+So, with smart speakers, how will this retail trend progress next year?

 Amazon Echo and Google Home smart speakers have become key tools for many online shoppers, especially as we all spend more time at home during the pandemic.
 Around 20% of smart speaker owners use them for shopping activities, such as ordering products, conducting product research, or tracking deliveries.
 This figure is expected to jump to 52% within the next four years.